eirikeg1/Study-Notes/IN5550 - Neural Methods for Natural Language Processing/Week 2 - Practicalities and hyper-parameters.md

 # Depth
 ---
+_Refers to how many layers are in the model_

 * In computer vision, models are often hundreds of layers deep
 * In NLP often varies between 1-2 up to 24 (**BERT**) or even 78 (**Turing-NLG**)